kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 In this way during KubeFlow installation, all PVCs will be labelled with *nfs* storage class.

-## Finally: peform installation
+## Finally: install KubeFlow!

-We finally prepared our on-prem multi-node Kubernetes cluster to manage transparently volumes using a NFS server: now you can finally install KubeFlow following the Vanilla on-prem KubeFlow installation guidelinein the top of this document.
+We finally prepared our on-prem multi-node Kubernetes cluster to manage transparently volumes using a NFS server: now you can finally install KubeFlow following the Vanilla on-prem KubeFlow installation guideline that you encountered in the top of this document.

+At the end of procedure you'll see that all PVCs defined by KubeFlow will be binded to some automatically created PV with the storage class *nfs*.

-### In case of existing kubeflow installation
+## In case of existing kubeflow installation

+In case you setup Dynamic Provisioning *after* the installation of KubeFlow you can

 Se kubeflow è già stato istallato e i PVC sono appesi in attesa del bound, nessun problema: possiamo manualmente editare i PVC e aggiungere la classe *nfs*

-In ordert to trigger the automatic assigment for Kubeflow's PVCs you need to remove them and then add them again: you cannot modify storageClassName at runtime.
+In order to trigger the automatic assigment for Kubeflow's PVCs you need to remove them and then add them again: you cannot modify storageClassName at runtime.

 In order to perform this you can download the three PVCs: